evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 of the product.

 We don't need 90 HTTP clients to talk to 90 websites, so why is this the case with OAuth2?
-Similarly, the popular [passport.js][10] project has 538(!) modules for authenticating with various services, most of which likely use OAuth2.
+In a similar vain, the popular [passport.js][10] project has 538(!) modules for authenticating with various services, most of which likely use OAuth2.